kane-menicou/space-invaders/README.md

 # Space Invaders
-A space invaders clone wrote using the HTML canvas and vanilla JS.
+A space invaders clone wrote using the HTML canvas and vanilla JS with ES6 sprinkles.

 ## Up and running
 1) Clone the repository.